(Continued from A Game of Traitors I)

-Women in this generation may believe in standing up to cheating men by walking away and demanding a share of the property, but not her.
+Women in this generation may believe in standing up to cheating men by walking away and demanding a share of the property, but not Beatrice.
 Her mother Rakeli taught her that a woman defends what is hers from the inside.
 Besides, she did not want to put her children through a divorce.
-Can she even afford a lawyer?
-Her primary school teacher’s salary certainly won’t allow her, unless she takes a loan.
+Could she even afford a lawyer?
+Her secondary school teacher’s salary certainly wouldn’t allow her, unless she took a loan.
 But take a loan to pay a lawyer?
 No sir.

-So she stays on to fight for her marriage, which really means fighting the women Kioko sleeps with, or rather scaring them so that they do not get too comfortable.
-There is one particular one that had grown horns and had started even visiting the Kioko homestead when she (Hellen) was not there.
-When Hellen got wind of it, she went to the salon where the girl was working and beat her to a pulp.
+So she stayed on to fight for her marriage, which really means fighting the women Kasida sleeps with, or rather scaring them so that they do not get too comfortable.
+There is one particular one that had grown horns and had started visiting the Kasida homestead whenever Beatrice was away at school.
+When Beatrice got wind of it, she went to the salon where the girl was working and beat her to a pulp.
 That was the last day of the affair.
-But a week later Kioko was seeing a customer attendant at a local bookshop.
+But a week later, Kasida was seeing one of the waitresses at Walan Retreat Centre.

-His womanizing is well known, but the church chooses to look the other way because of his deep pockets.
+Kasida’s womanizing is well known, but the church chooses to look the other way because of his deep pockets.
 Not even an admonition comes his way.
-As a matter of fact, Hellen has caught several female church leaders, married and unmarried, flirting with him.
+As a matter of fact, Beatrice has caught several female church leaders, married and unmarried, flirting with him.

 But raping a child?
 This is a new low.

 Beatrice walks in and stands within inches of her husband.
 They stare at each other for a few minutes.

 “You know what you are doing can land you in jail, right?” she says finally.

 “Who is going to report me?
 Is it you or this destitute girl?
 And you think any policeman in this area will arrest me?”
 Kasida responds, laughing sarcastically.

 He rises from the bed and dresses, and then leaves the room.
 He hadn’t intended for his wife to catch him, because in spite of everything he still has some respect for her.
 But now that she has found out, what can she do?